Note: ESP = Email Service Provider

 Solution:

-You could also try to apply custom HTML in the Visual Builder template (specifically using the HTML content button), using which they can add a table with a specific number of columns and a set size for each column.
+You could also apply custom HTML in the Visual Builder template (specifically using the HTML content button), using which they can add a table with a specific number of columns and a set size for each column.

 Q: How can you identify all customers who have opened an email using a Gmail client?